Backbase/golden-sample-app/README.md

   - Simplistic journey examples like transactions and transfer

 ## Prerequisites
-For the best experience, the following VSCode extensions for Nx and Jest should be installed.
+- Install the following VSCode extensions:

 - [nrwl.angular-console](https://marketplace.visualstudio.com/items?itemName=nrwl.angular-console): to find and run all the possible Nx Commands.
 - [firsttris.vscode-jest-runner](https://marketplace.visualstudio.com/items?itemName=firsttris.vscode-jest-runner): to easily run the isolated test as you are developing.